eliasdorigoni/work-tools/README.md

-# bash-tools
+# Bash tools

-Set of tools for my daily activities
+Set of tools for my daily activities.
+Some are used daily, some are forgotten.